 Keep your balances as low as possible in order to maintain a low credit utilization ratio.
-Or, even better, pay off your balance in full each month so you can also avoid paying interest.
+Even better, try to pay off your balance in full each month so you can also avoid paying interest.

-You may still want to close your student credit card if you’re having trouble juggling multiple accounts, or if you don’t want to be tempted into taking on additional debt.
-Or you may need to close your student card if a parent co-signed on the account and wants out, but your lender won’t allow you to keep the card in your own name.
+You may still want to close your student credit card if you’re having trouble juggling multiple accounts or if you don’t want to be tempted into taking on additional debt.
+You may need to close your student card if a parent co-signed on the account and wants to take their name off of it, but your lender won’t allow you to keep the card in your own name.

 Even if canceling the card does briefly impact your score, know that you have lots of time to strengthen it.
-Make on-time bill payments on all your accounts and keep other card balances low.
+Make on-time bill payments on all of your accounts, and keep other card balances low.

 Saying good-bye to college life doesn’t necessarily mean parting with your first credit card.